Peter Biddle

-Peter Nicholas Biddle (born December 22, 1966) is a software evangelist from the United States.
-His primary fields of interest include content distribution, secure computing, and encryption.
+Peter Nicholas Biddle (born December 22, 1966) is a technology evangelist from the United States.
+His primary fields of interest while employed at major technology companies such as Intel and Microsoft were content distribution, secure computing, and encryption.
+Since his departure from Intel, he has co-founded and led several industrial design companies.

-Career
+Software career

 Biddle joined Microsoft in 1990 as a Support Engineer.
-He was one of the first authors to describe the concept of darknet,. an early participant in the Secure Digital Music Initiative (SDMI), Copy Protection Technical Working Group, and Trusted Computing Platform Alliance, an early technical evangelist for DVD and digital video recorder technology, the founding leader of Microsoft's Next-Generation Secure Computing Base (code named Palladium) initiative, and was responsible for starting Microsoft's Hypervisor development efforts.
+He was one of the first authors to describe the concept of darknet, an early participant in the Secure Digital Music Initiative (SDMI), Copy Protection Technical Working Group, and Trusted Computing Platform Alliance, an early technical evangelist for DVD and digital video recorder technology, the founding leader of Microsoft's Next-Generation Secure Computing Base (code named Palladium) initiative, and was responsible for starting Microsoft's Hypervisor development efforts.

 Biddle built and led the engineering team that shipped BitLocker Drive Encryption, a Trusted Platform Module-rooted disk encryption for Windows Vista.
 Bitlocker continues to be used by Microsoft today, having been shipped with certain versions of Windows 7 Ultimate, Windows 8, Windows 8.1 and Windows Server 2008 and later.